128technology/docs/docs/intro_installation_quickstart_aws.md

 #### Configuration for every Network Interface with a Public IP Address

-When AWS associates a Public IP address with the elastic network interface of an EC2 instance, AWS does a 1:1 mapping betwen the Public IP address and the Private IP address for that elastic network interface.
+When AWS associates a Public IP address with the elastic network interface of an EC2 instance, AWS does a 1:1 mapping between the Public IP address and the Private IP address for that elastic network interface.
 In other words, every network interface attached to the EC2 instance sits behind that Public IP, and all traffic destined to the Public IP is NATted and forwarded to the corresponding private IP address.
 Therefore, for every elastic network interface which has a Public IP address associated (e.g. the WAN interface), the Neighborhood has to be configured accordingly so that the SSR is aware that forwarding is behind NAT.

 1. Login to the CLI on the Conductor.
 2. Run the following commands to configure the external-nat-address in the Neighborhood for every network interface with a Public IP address on a router:

 ```